-Excerpt from 2022 SSMP Sec 1.2 Purpose of the Agency SSMP
+Excerpt from 2022 SSMP Section 1.2 Purpose of the Agency SSMP

+The SSMP identifies plans, management structure, responsibilities and authority for documentation, confirmation, activities and tasks necessary to integrate safety and security into each phase of Sound Transit's capital projects.
 The SSMP describes the integration of safety and security activities including methods for identifying, evaluating, mitigating, and resolving safety hazards and security vulnerabilities of systems.
 The Agency SSMP does the following: